kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 flat instead of setting up the question it answers.
 The order was the order the slides happened to be in, not an order designed to teach.
-The effect was a chapter that was technically correct and pedagogically flat: everything present, nothing sequenced to actually carry a reader from not-knowing to knowing.
+The effect was a chapter that was technically correct and pedagogically flat: everything present, nothing sequenced to teach.

 So the real work became encoding *how to teach* in a form the model could apply consistently.
 That turned into a growing set of feedback